Using Distance Correlation for Efficient Bayesian Optimization: Maximization of a black-box function

-256 random functions on the interval $[0,1]$ were generated in the manner described in Sec.~\ref{sc:tsd}.
-For each function, 50 observations are made sequentially, and after every observation, the goodness of each algorithm was measured by so-called \emph{regret} (lower is better) defined at step $T$ as
+We generate 256 random functions over the unit interval $[0,1]$ in the manner of Section~\ref{sc:tsd}.
+For each function, the first two query points are chosen uniformly at random for all methods except for {Brent} for which all points including the first one are selected automatically.
+In total, 50 observations are made sequentially, and after every observation, the performance of each algorithm is measured by regret \eqref{eq:2d5dls}.

-where $y_t$ is the observed value of $f$ at step $t$.
-Average regret obtained from numerical simulations is plotted in Figure~\ref{fg:MaxTestAll} on a log scale.
-It is clear that the proposed algorithms outperform all the baselines.
-Among the baselines, the best contender is \textsf{GP-UCB}, which seems to attain a good balance between exploration and exploitation.
-In contrast, methods such as \textsf{GP-MI} stop exploration way too early and get trapped in a local minimum.
-And note that \textsf{GP-dCor}, \textsf{GP-dCov} and \textsf{GP-MIS} are slightly better than \textsf{GP-dCor-X} and \textsf{GP-dCov-X}.

-Accumulated regret $\sum_{T=2}^{50}\text{Regret}_T$ is plotted in Figure~\ref{fg:MaxTestAllBars}.
-All the baseline methods, except for \textsf{GP-UCB}, suffer a heavy tail towards high cumulative regret, implying that methods such as \textsf{PI}, \textsf{GP-MI}, and \textsf{MES} tend to fail completely for some functions.
-In contrast, the proposed methods have relatively short error bars, indicating their robustness.
+Figure~\ref{fg:MaxTestAll} displays average regret obtained from numerical simulations.
+Evidently the Brent method is stuck in a local optimum, while all the other algorithms seem to converge to the true optimum albeit at different speed.
+Random and VarMax converge significantly more slowly than others.

+For better visibility, we show in Figure~\ref{fg:divided} the regret \emph{normalized by that of MES} on log scale.
+Throughout the entire iterations, the regret of EI, {\newbo}-y and {\newbo}-X stay close to 1, implying that their performance is about the same as MES.
+The performance of GP-UCB seems to be slightly worse, especially at later iterations.

+To facilitate an intuitive and quantitative comparison, we show the \emph{cumulative regret} $\sum_{T=2}^{50}\text{Regret}_T$ in Figure~\ref{fg:MaxTestAllBars}.
+It is seen that the scores of EI, GP-MI, MES, {\newbo}-y and {\newbo}-X are nearly equal.
+We conducted the Wilcoxon signed-rank test \cite{Wilcoxon} and found no statistically significant difference among them.
+We conclude that our methods work as nicely as popular alternatives at least within this simple benchmark setting.